 San Sebastián, Bilbao and the French Basque Country

 In San Sebastián, the students will stay in a university dormitory called Olarain.
-It was recommended to the program director by Deusto university and the program director subsequently inspected the site and found it excellently suited to the students’ needs.
-Our Spring 2013, 2014, 2015, 2016 and 2017groups of students were all very happy there.
 Each student has an individual room with a TV set, telephone, and a private bathroom.
 The program fee includes breakfast and dinner.
-Payment can be made in advance via credit card or wire transfer.

-The program is open to undergraduate or graduate students who have a lively interest in the problem of globalization and its impact on local identities.
+The program is open to undergraduate or graduate students who have a lively interest in the problem of globalization and its impact on local identities, in particular.
 We are looking for flexible, open-minded students who are interested in ethnic minorities, and who want to learn or improve their Spanish.
-It is particularly suited to students from CHID, Western European Studies, Political Sciences, Sociology, Comparative Literature, and Spanish.
+It is particularly suited to students from CHID, Western European Studies, Political Science, Sociology, Comparative Literature, and Spanish.

 There are no prerequisites or language requirements.

 The site and cultural visits make no special physical demands on students.

 15 UW credits

 CHID 471 (5 credits): Basque Identity and the Basque/Spanish Conflict